-But the key to playing keeper is to read the game and limit the number of times you have to make dangerous saves.
-As a keeper you want to get to the ball before anyone else, and that means reading the game and positioning yourself properly.
+But the key to playing keeper is to read the game and limit the number of times you have to make dangerous saves or reacting at the last second since you're out of position.
+As a keeper you want to get to the ball before anyone else, obviously, and that means reading the game and positioning yourself properly.
 Let's take a look at some of the fundamentals of playing keeper and some drills to make you a better keeper overall.

 - Ball familiarity – juggle the ball with your hands, forearms, writs, and then fists up in the air.

 - Add goalkeeper to the possession game – work on your touch with both feet.

 - Clearing ball - sending a long ball to the corners, picking out a player.